Reparations for Slavery – Top 3 Pros and Cons

 Georgetown University offered reparations to descendants of the 272 enslaved people the Jesuits sold in 1838.
 Students voted for a $27.50 increase in fees to raise about $400,000 per year for a reparations fund.
 Virginia Theological Seminary ($1.7 million) and Princeton Theological Seminary ($27.6 million) have followed suit, and at least 56 colleges and universities have joined Universities Studying Slavery to explore the legacy of slavery at the institutions.In 2018, the Society of the Sacred Heart, an organization of Catholic nuns, paid reparations to descendants of people enslaved by the organization.

 In 1998, German electronics company Siemens created a $11.9 million fund for slave labor used in World War II, following a similar announcement by German automaker Volkswagen.

-If reparations can be paid to groups other than the descendants of slaves by the government, and to the descendants of slaves by independent groups, then reparations can be paid by the federal government.Read More
+If reparations can be paid to groups other than the descendants of enslaved people by the government, and to the descendants of enslaved people by independent groups, then reparations can be paid by the federal government.Read More

 No one currently living is responsible for righting the wrongs committed by long dead slave owners.

 Over 150 years ago, the Thirteenth Amendment was ratified on Dec.
 6, 1865, ending slavery in the United States.
 The first enslaved African arrived on American soil more than 400 years ago in 1619.
 The last living survivor of the transatlantic slave trade, Matilda McCrear, who arrived in Alabama in 1860, died in Jan.
 1940.

 As of Apr.
 2020, millennials are the largest living adult age group in the United States.
 Born in 1981 or later, the 72.1 million American millennials would have to go back at least five or six generations to find a slave or slave owner in their lineage, if there were any at all.

 Should people so far removed from slavery be held accountable for the damage?